Kiongo-Bob/alx-pre_course/README.md

 This is my first readme.
-Updated!
+Updated, again!